 This prevents Virginia courts from physically taking a person’s out-of-state driver’s license once the court suspends or revokes that person’s driving privileges in Virginia.
 So, the court cannot take a driver’s North Carolina license after convicting that person of reckless driving by speed.
 The court may only suspend that person’s ability to drive in Virginia.
 The person can drive in North Carolina or any other state up until their North Carolina driver’s license is suspended by the appropriate government entity in North Carolina.

 Courts may issue out-of-state motorists restricted driving privileges in Virginia.
 This typically happens when a person possesses a driver’s license from a bordering state—Maryland, North Carolina, Tennessee, or West Virginia—and works in Virginia.
 For instance, a Virginia judge is able to grant restricted driving privileges to a person convicted of DUI in Virginia who is licensed in Maryland and commutes to Caroline County, VA.
 Under this scenario, the person would be permitted to drive from Maryland to their place of employment in Caroline County.
 They may also be allowed to drive to and from school or be granted a variety of other restricted driving privileges as deemed worthy by the court.

 A reckless driving or DUI conviction in Virginia can change your entire livelihood, especially your ability to travel freely to work, school, or to the doctor.
 And driving on a suspended license will only compound your legal woes down the line.
 Do not risk having your driving privileges suspended in a Virginia courtroom.
 Contact an experienced attorney if you’ve been charged with a DUI or reckless driving in Virginia.

-Weiland Upton is a leading firm of Virginia DWI and Reckless Driving Lawyers
+The Weiland Firm, PLC is a leading firm of Virginia DWI and Reckless Driving Lawyers

 Call (804) 355-8037 for a free consultation